The Vermont Statutes Online

 (2) an agency may charge simple interest of one percent per month on the unpaid amount of the invoice for the period from 45 days after the date of mailing to the date of full payment of the amount due; and

 (3) an agency may either contract with private collection agencies to collect principal and interest due or use setoff debt collection, as provided in 32 V.S.A. §§ 5931-5940.
 (Amended 1959, No. 329 (Adj.
 Sess.), § 39(b), eff.
 March 1, 1961; 1979, No. 204 (Adj.
 Sess.), § 7, eff.
 Feb.
 1, 1981; 1989, No. 63, § 2, eff.
 May 22, 1989; 1999, No. 49, § 151; 1999, No. 157 (Adj.
 Sess.), § 1; 2009, No. 146 (Adj.
 Sess.), § F26; 2011, No. 47, § 20o, eff.
 May 25, 2011; 2011, No. 139 (Adj.
 Sess.), § 27, eff.
 May 14, 2012; 2015, No. 57, § 17a; 2015, No. 172 (Adj.
 Sess.), § E.233.1; 2017, No. 113 (Adj.
 Sess.), § 173a; 2019, No. 175 (Adj.
 Sess.), § 23, eff.
 Oct.
-8, 2020.)
+8, 2020; 2023, No. 85 (Adj.
+Sess.), § 342, eff.
+July 1, 2024.)

 § 22.
 Tax to finance Department and Commission

-(a) For the purpose of maintaining the Department of Public Service and Public Utility Commission, including expenses related to maintaining an adequate engineering, legal, and administrative force in the Department of Public Service and paying all the expenses incident thereof, including rents, each person, partnership, association, or private or municipal corporation conducting a business subject to the supervision of the Department of Public Service and Public Utility Commission, including electric cooperatives, shall pay into the State Treasury on or before April 15 annually, in addition to the taxes now required by law to be paid, a tax, at the rate hereinafter named, according to the nature of the public service business engaged in by such person, partnership, association, or private or municipal corporation, based on the gross operating revenue received by such person, partnership, association, or private or municipal corporation in the conduct of such business in the State during the year next preceding, as shown by the annual report filed on or before such date with the Department of Public Service on the form prescribed by it and containing such information as may be necessary to enable the Department to determine the amount of the tax payable.
+(a) For the purpose of maintaining the Department of Public Service and Public Utility Commission, including expenses related to maintaining an adequate engineering, legal, and administrative force in the Department of Public Service and paying all the incidental expenses, including rents, each person, partnership, association, or private or municipal corporation conducting a business subject to the supervision of the Department of Public Service and Public Utility Commission, including electric cooperatives, shall pay into the State Treasury on or before April 15 annually, in addition to the taxes now required by law to be paid, a tax, at the rate named, according to the nature of the public service business engaged in by such person, partnership, association, or private or municipal corporation, based on the gross operating revenue received by such person, partnership, association, or private or municipal corporation in the conduct of such business in the State during the year next preceding, as shown by the annual report filed on or before such date with the Department of Public Service on the form prescribed by it and containing such information as may be necessary to enable the Department to determine the amount of the tax payable.

 (b) The taxes levied under this section shall not apply to sales of electrical power for resale.